-MIKE ATKINS is in search of the proper Swedish countryside; remote but within reach of major towns and cities and with plenty of things to do.
-Dalsland in southern Sweden, he thinks, is just that.
+MIKE ATKINS went in search of the proper Swedish countryside; remote but within reach of major towns and cities and with plenty of things to do.
+Dalsland in southern Sweden, he thinks, is just that place…

 If the mark of a successful family holiday is the children forgetting about their video games for a few days, then all hail Sweden’s version of the Lake District.
 A couple of hours’ drive north from Gothenburg, Dalsland offers the sternest resistance to anything the evil geniuses at Nintendo have to offer.
 This is proper countryside, with old-fashioned, outdoor activities — more Ray Mears than Super Mario.

 The province is chock-a-block with lakes, rivers and streams.
 Look at it on a map and you might think that someone has dropped an elaborate doily just off the southeastern tip of Norway.
 As well as the thousand or so lakes, there are a lot of forests, so perfectly formed, so dense and pointy and satisfying to behold that they actually make you look forward to getting pine needles stuck in your trainers.

 The good people at Dalslands Aktiviteter, an activity centre just west of the tiny village of Dals Langed, helped my nine-year-old son and I to come up with a suitably adventurous itinerary, and before you could say, “Ooh, look, there’s a wild elk,” we were clambering into a canoe and heading down the Steneby River.

 Louie took up position at the front to provide muscle, while I sat at the back to steer and add finesse.
 We glided past fields of grazing cows, slipping casually through overhanging branches and crashing into the bank at every turn (not my fault; Swedish rivers bend wrong).